 Depression signs can interfere with your day-to-day enjoyment of normal activities.

-It may also cause physical complaints, like the aches and pains caused by the mental stress.
+It may also cause physical complaints, such as aches and pains caused by mental stress.

 Or it may just keep you isolated from your family and friends, but you're still able to work.

 Listen to Bob Arnot MD above for more on Diagnosing Depression.

 There is the frequency of the signs and symptoms of depression, or how often you feel this way.
 Are these feelings related to a situation, such as separation from your partner, or is it random?

 -Do these feelings occur on a daily, weekly or on a monthly basis?

 There is also the severity of the depression signs, such as how bad do you feel?
 Would you consider suicide?
 On a scale of 1-10, with 10 being the worst you could imagine - how would you rate these feelings?

 -And the last part is the duration of the symptoms of depression.
 In diagnosing depression, the duration refers to how long these feelings have been going on.
 Have these feelings of being blue or down been going on for days, weeks, or possibly even years?